Towards Secure MLOps: Surveying Attacks, Mitigation Strategies, and Research Challenges: Introduction

 Traditional security measures, such as deploying standard malware or virus detection tools within MLOps ecosystem, are insufficient to counter these evolving attacks.
 Adversaries continuously adapt and refine their tactics, employing defense-aware strategies capable of evading traditional security measures.
 Skylight’s findings \cite{cylance2019} demonstrated how adversarial inputs could evade current malware detection systems.
 In 2020, Palo Alto Networks' Security AI research team \cite{DGA_detection} showcased how generic domain name mutation techniques could defeat Convolutional Neural Network (CNN)-based DGA detection modules.
 Such mutations evade most ML-based detection systems, underscoring the importance of thorough robustness evaluation before deployment.
 These attacks often leverage Open Source Intelligence Gathering (OSINT) \cite{OSINT} to maximize infiltration rates while minimizing detection and attribution.
 Such examples underscore the need to embed security deeply within the MLOps ecosystem, addressing threats at every stage of the ML lifecycle.

+In light of these gaps, our study is guided by the following research questions: \begin{itemize} \item \textbf{RQ1:} What resources exist that systematically catalog AI-related attacks and attacker techniques, and how can they be leveraged to comprehensively map vulnerabilities within the MLOps ecosystem? \item \textbf{RQ2:} What is the severity of the threats presented to MLOps ecosystem, and how many of these threats have been observed in real-world incidents (or case studies), as opposed to remaining theoretical in nature? \item \textbf{RQ3:} How well do existing adversarial frameworks align their proposed defenses and mitigations with the identified attack techniques, and to what extent do they provide comprehensive coverage of this attack surface? \item \textbf{RQ4:} What notable gaps persist, and what further research is necessary to enhance security across the MLOps ecosystem? \end{itemize}

-To address these challenges, this paper provides the first comprehensive mapping of MLOps-centric attacks using the MITRE ATLAS (Adversarial Threat Landscape for Artificial Intelligence Systems) framework \cite{mitreatlas}, an exhaustive and continuously updated catalog of AI-centric attack lifecycles.
-Additionally, our analysis incorporates established frameworks such as MITRE ATT\&CK \cite{mitre_attack} and the emerging OWASP (Open Worldwide Application Security Project) Top 10 for Large Language Models \cite{owasp}, identifying key security risks inherent to MLOps ecosystem.
+To address these research questions and challenges, this paper provides the first comprehensive mapping of MLOps-centric attacks using the MITRE ATLAS (Adversarial Threat Landscape for Artificial Intelligence Systems) framework \cite{mitreatlas}, an exhaustive and continuously updated catalog of AI-centric attack lifecycles.
+Additionally, our analysis integrates established frameworks such as MITRE ATT\&CK \cite{mitre_attack} and the emerging OWASP (Open Worldwide Application Security Project) Top 10 for Large Language Models \cite{owasp} with extensive white and grey literature, including security research papers, industry reports, documented incidents, and red teaming exercises.
+This multi-source approach enables us to identify key security risks and validate attack techniques through real-world evidence.
 By integrating these resources, we enhance our attack assessment and address existing gaps within the MITRE ATLAS framework.
 Leveraging the ATLAS framework enables organizations to perform structured evaluations of attack vectors, uncover vulnerabilities, and integrate security measures throughout the MLOps ecosystem.
 Our extensive review of mitigation strategies further assists organizations in protecting mission-critical assets, reinforcing resilience against continuously evolving attacks.
 The major contributions of this paper are as follows: